 Comparing Lab-Processed Crowns to Same-Day Crowns

 Some dental patients might worry about arranging multiple appointments over a few weeks to complete their restorative treatment with lab-processed crowns.
-They can feel tempted to seek same-day dental crowns instead using CEREC.
+They can feel tempted to seek same-day dental crowns instead of using CEREC.

 With this process, a dentist can use 3D-imaging software to scan the patient’s mouth and generate a ceramic dental crown in the office immediately.
-Then the dentist can create the crown and place it over the patient’s tooth within one day.
+Then, the dentist can create the crown and place it over the patient’s tooth within one day.

 Find Superior Durability, Fit, and Aesthetics from Lab-Created Dental Crowns

 CEREC crowns are faster and cheaper than lab-created crowns.
 But you cannot get the best quality treatment from this same-day process.
 CEREC crowns use ceramic, an inferior material that cannot guarantee the durability of higher-quality zirconium from a lab-processed dental crown.

 You will have a reduced chance of cracking or dislodging a lab-created dental crown because of this improved durability in the material.
 Then you can feel more comfortable and confident when performing your usual oral functions with this fixture.
 Though installation of a same-day crown may seem more affordable, you could end up paying more to repair or replace a damaged crown in the long run.